CaelanDever/System-Installation-and-Configuration/README.md

 Copy Data to a New Location: If needed, I copied the data to a new location to ensure it was preserved during the encryption process.

+sudo mkdir -p /mnt/backup

-sudo cp -a /mnt/temp_home/* /path/to/new/location/
+sudo cp -a /mnt/temp_home/* /mnt/backup/

 # 3. Mount the New Partition